 Carolyn: Absolutely,…I am very excited to be working on our Your Tiny Farm initiative, which is a food producing program I am developing to help ensure that the clients who are part of RFH transitional housing programs have access to fresh fruits and vegetables available to them at no cost.

 Q: The Reach for Home webpage describes the organization’s purpose as providing opportunities and support for clients to work toward self-sufficiency, independence and permanent housing.
-Additionally, programs are designed to offer clients the opportunity to gain self-confidence and to become self-sufficient.
 How does Your Tiny Farm fit in with Reach For Home’s Purpose?

 Q: You have launched the program at a property in Cloverdale.
 Why Cloverdale?